onfido/onfido-ios-sdk/README.md

 **Note**: `Generic` document type doesn't offer an optimized capture experience for a desired document type.

-**Note:** If only one document type is specified, users will not see the document selection screen or country selection screen and will be taken directly to the capture screen.
+**Note:** If only one document type is specified, users will not see the selection screen and will be taken directly to the capture screen.
+Please see a more detailed guide [here](https://documentation.onfido.com/sdk/android/#document-capture-step) for Android, and [here](https://documentation.onfido.com/sdk/ios/#document-step) for iOS

 -  **Document country**

 Country configuration allows you to specify the country of origin of the document.
-If a document country is specified for a document type the country selection screen is not displayed.
+If issuing country is specified for a particular document type, the selection screen is not displayed.

 You'll need to pass the corresponding [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) 3 letter country code to the SDK.